RBB Economics, Brussels and London

 Are we witnessing greater convergence of US and EU competition policy?
 Will this result in increased enforcement on both sides of the Atlantic – and is such an increase warranted?
 What are the likely limits of policy convergence?

-Maria Coppola, US Federal Trade Commission, Washington D.C.
+Maria Coppola, Counsel for European Affairs, US Federal Trade Commission, Washington DC

-Howard Shelanski, Georgetown University and Davis Polk, Washington D.C.
+Howard Shelanski, Georgetown University and Davis Polk & Wardwell, Washington DC

 17.20: Conclusion of day one